Naomi Simson

-Naomi Simson (born 22 February 1964) is an Australian businessperson, entrepreneur, podcaster and blogger.
+Naomi Simson OAM (born 22 February 1964) is an Australian businessperson, entrepreneur, podcaster and blogger.
 After launching the Australian online success story RedBalloon in 2001, Naomi went on to co-found Big Red Group with partner David Anderson in 2017.
-Headquartered in Sydney's CBD, Big Red Group is the largest marketplace of experiences in ANZ, and home to leading brands including Adrenaline, Experience Oz, Experience Oz Local Agent, Lime&Tonic, and RedBalloon.
+Headquartered in Sydney's CBD, Big Red Group is the largest marketplace of experiences in ANZ, and home to leading brands including Adrenaline, Experience Oz, Local Agent, Everything NZ, and RedBalloon.
+In 2026, Simson was awarded a Medal of the Order of Australia for her services to business, entrepreneurship and leadership.